Analysis Productions

 git push origin ${USER}/starterkit-practice

 Once this has completed, it should give you a link to create a merge request for your new branch.
-Open it in a browser, and give it a suitable name & description - in the description, please make sure to say that this is part of the Starterkit lesson!
+Open it in a browser, and give it a suitable name & description - also please add the Starterkit (not for merge) label!
 For a real production please ensure you follow the instructions in the merge request description template.
 Then you can submit your merge request.

 Since this is only for practice, your request won’t actually be merged, but some tests will still be run automatically.
 To view these, go to the Pipelines tab of your merge request, and open it by clicking the pipeline number (eg. “#1958388”).
 At the bottom, you will see a test job - click on this, and it will show you the output of the test jobs.
 These will take a little time to complete, so it may still be in progress.
 The first few lines should look something like: